-Once you have your organization indoctrinated with the key teams and advantages of CVIS you will then need to drive the initiative, select the supporting technology and implement a successful solution.
-Vital to your success is the assessment of your existing infrastructure and the "to be" vision.
+Once an organization is indoctrinated with the key terms and advantages of CVIS, it will then need to drive the initiative, select the supporting technology and implement a successful solution.
+Vital to success is the assessment of existing infrastructure and the “to-be” vision.

 The major driving factors of purchasing a CVIS solution are reduction in data silos, streamline workflow across the cardiology departments, analytics and the need to have access to data anytime/anywhere.
-With the implementation of a CVIS, cardiology departments can remain competitive, while meeting the demands of their customers.
-Considering a CVIS solution is a major financial investment and implementing a CVIS will have a long-term effect on daily operations and patient care efficiencies.
-There are a few different purchasing and implementing strategies that can be used to guarantee the best results — full replacement, phased approach and a hybrid approach.
+With the implementation of a CVIS, cardiology departments can remain competitive while meeting the demands of their customers.
+Considering a CVIS solution is a major financial investment and implementing it will have a long-term effect on daily operations and patient care efficiencies.
+There are a few different purchasing and implementionstrategies that can be used to guarantee the best results: full replacement, phased approach and a hybrid approach.
 Determining the strategy will help justify the business case and will avoid unnecessary spending and resource hours.

 Vendor Selection and CVIS Implementation

-A robust CVIS solution can provide a foundation for improved patient care and streamlined operations.
-But systems offer uneven features and functionality.
-It is important to exercise due diligence in determining which vendor provides the best fit for your organization and dependent on your legacy systems, politics, budget, clinical requirements and to-be vision.
+A robust CVIS solution can provide a foundation for improved patient care and streamlined operations, but systems offer uneven features and functionality.
+It is important to exercise due diligence in determining which vendor provides the best fit for an organization and dependent on legacy systems, politics, budget, clinical requirements and to-be vision.
 For years, this process — called a request for proposal (RFP) — has served to provide the best available tool for making an educated decision and alleviating some of the risks associated with selecting the wrong vendor.
-Requiring multiple vendors to submit responses to an RFP allows for the comparison of each system and in order to make an informed decision.
+Requiring multiple vendors to submit responses to an RFP allows for the comparison of each system in order to make an informed decision.